jengelhart0/csci3081_flashphoto/README.md

 algorithmic comments.
 If you have questions on the level we are expecting, look at the iteration 1/iteration 2 base code.
 If you still have questions, see John.

-### Running the linter
-It is assumed that prior to handing in any iteration of the project, you will run the following command on all source files (.cc AND .h) in your repository:

-    python ext/cpplint/cpplint.py --linelength=81 <source files>

-And that this command will report 0 errors found.
-You will be evaluated on an all-or-nothing basis for this part of the project, so take care to do this.
-This will NOT catch everything that is needed for Google C++ style, so reference to the manual and the list above.
-Other tools are available that can check more than cpplint--see John for details if you would like to incorporate more automated checking into your workflow.

 ## Makefile hints